justunsix/garden/src/content/docs/notes/005-Tech-Emacs-Shortcuts-dired.md

 | Find file and open or create file                  | C-x C-f             |
 | Make Directory                                     | \+                  |

+For renaming files under version control, dired will rename them in a friendly way, for example using `git mv`.
+This functionality is controlled by the variable `dired-vc-rename-file` being `t` (true).

 ### Selection

 | Name                           | Shortcuts |